 How to remove lichen (including "black spot") from concrete, brick, render & tiles

-Lichen (including black lichen, or "black spot") attach themselves to, and actually grow into, the surfaces of roofs, paths and walls
+Lichen (including black lichen, or "black spot") attach themselves to, and grow into, the surfaces of roofs, paths and walls

-The best way we've found to remove lichen is to first kill it by treating with Benz Tornado Cleanze, applied neat.
+The best way we've found to remove lichen is to first treat it with Benz Lightning Cleanze biocide to kill the growths and sanitise the surface; then follow up with Benz Tornado Cleanze, applied neat.

-If some infestation remains, repeat the treatment.
+If some lichen staining remains, repeat the treatment.

-Important safety tip: If children or animals will walk on the treated surface, apply Bio Cleanze at only 50:1, keeping them well away from the working area and allow the surface to become completely dry before allowing them back.
+Important: If children or animals will walk on the treated surface, apply Bio Cleanze at only 50:1, keeping them well away from the working area and allow the surface to become completely dry before allowing them back.

 Pressure (aka jet/power) washing and wall render

-Important note re wall render: When treating render we generally do not recommend high-pressure jet washing, as it can damage the delicate surface of modern renders such as KRend and Weber.
+Important note re wall render: When treating render we do not recommend high-pressure jet washing, as it can damage the delicate surface of modern renders such as KRend and Weber.

 Use of a jet washer, set to low pressure and/or using a wide angle fan jet, is fine for rinsing however.
 The pressure of the water when it contacts the render should be approximately that of tap water pressure.